 Remember to shake the bottle before each use.
 Shelf Life: Because it doesn’t contain any preservatives or chemicals, I personally like to replace it after 6 weeks.

 Deep Hair Conditioner

-I also wanted to share with you this DIY deep conditioner, this is a good recipe too that will leave your hair soft, smooth, and bonus is it’s chemical free.
+I also wanted to share with you this DIY deep conditioner, this is a good recipe too that will leave your hair soft, smooth, and a bonus is it’s chemical-free.
 Here is a single treatment size, double or triple the recipe to make a good supply like the image below, jars like this can be found at the supermarket or cheap dollar stores.